Warlocks who enter the service of the Undead Patron in D&D 5e have made their pact with death itself.

 Want to see how it compares to the other Warlock options?
 Check out my ranking of every Warlock subclass in D&D 5e!

-Conclusion – Guide to the Undead Warlock in D&D 5e
+Conclusion – Undead Warlock in D&D 5e Guide

 The Undead Warlock is an exciting (though grim) subclass option available to Warlocks since the release of Van Richten’s Guide to Ravenloft.
 (You can find my review of that campaign setting here!)